jrief/django-formset/docs/source/conditionals.rst

 Conditional Fieldset
 ====================

-Conditionals can also be used on a Fieldset element.
-For example by using
+Conditionals can also be used on a :ref:`fieldsets`.
+For instance, this fieldset can be hidden depending on the value of another checkbox field:

 .. django-view:: conditional_fieldset
 	:hide-view: